Digital twinning of self-sensing structures using the statistical finite element method: Results and discussion

 \section{Results and discussion}

 Throughout this section, a train of type T1 with four carriages heading from north to south on the east track is considered.
-Specifically, the analysis and discussion involve the FBG measured axial strains along the top and bottom flanges of the east main I-beam.
-In statFEM, the axial strains are obtained by multiplying the nodal displacement vector~$\ary u$ with the projection matrix $\ary P$, which discretises the gradient operator and consists of the derivatives of the FE basis functions.
-Figure~\ref{fig:forceOverTime} depicts the total train load applied to the bridge over time depending on the number of train wheels on the bridge at a given time.
-The deflected superstructure at three distinct time instances is shown in Figure~\ref{fig:strainMesh4}.
-It is evident that the maximum displacement is always close to the midspan and its magnitude depends on the number of wheels present on the bridge at the given point in time.
+Specifically, the analysis and discussion focuses on the axial strains along the top and bottom flanges of the east main I-beam.
+In the FE model the axial strains are obtained by multiplying the nodal displacement vector~$\ary u$ with the projection matrix $\ary P$ which discretises the symmetric gradient operator.
+The total loading depends on the number of train wheels on the bridge and is depicted in Figure~\ref{fig:forceOverTime}.
+The deflected superstructure at five distinct time instances is shown in Figure~\ref{fig:strainMesh4}.